robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Why?"

 "You're already pulling at the skirt.
-Which means that’d be your entire arvo—tugging at it.
+Which means that’d be your entire arvo — tugging at it.
 Solid no. Besides, I can see your bra through it.”
 Her mouth curved as my face heated at once.
 "Know what I mean?"

 She greeted the salmon dress with a slight grimace.